No Free Lunch for Approximate MCMC: Discussion

 \section{Discussion}

 We have given various ``no-free-lunch'' theorems for subsampling MCMC, showing that subsampling MCMC can't give ``large'' improvements under some conditions.
-We summarize our main message: for reversible MCMC algorithms and statistical models such as GLM, subsampling and approximate MCMC don't ``work" - you either don't get much speedup (compared to the associated exact chain) or have estimates that aren't much better (compared to doing inference based on just your control variates).
+We summarize our main message: for reversible MCMC algorithms and statistical models such as GLM, subsampling and approximate MCMC don't ``work" - you either don't get much speedup (compared to the associated exact chain) or have estimates that aren't much better (compared to doing inference based on just your control variates and a single fixed subsample).

 To us this feels like an argument for focusing primarily on control variates over attempts to do clever subsampling schemes, \textit{when our results apply.} In this section, we discuss several situations in which our results \textit{don't} apply.
 We also lay out the most important questions that are left open by this paper.